JoshuaWeiWang/Task-1-of-the-AMP-Code-Question/README.md

 # Task-1-of-the-AMP-Code-Question
-This is my answer of the task 1 in the AMP Code Question
+This is my answer of the task 1 in the AMP Code Question.

 Please run the uploaded codes by configuring the arguments as follows: